near/docs/docs/tools/near-indexer.md

 > The [NEAR Indexer Framework](https://github.com/near/nearcore/tree/master/chain/indexer) allows you to run a network node that listens for targeted information on the blockchain.
 For more information see [indexer](/docs/concepts/index) under our "Concepts" section.

+---

 ## Project Setup

 ### Pre-requisites

-- If you haven't already, please [install Rust](https://docs.near.org/docs/tutorials/contracts/intro-to-rust#3-step-rust-installation)
+This project will require Rust.
+If not already installed, please [follow these instructions](https://docs.near.org/docs/tutorials/contracts/intro-to-rust#3-step-rust-installation).

 ### Creating your project